Pressure mounts on Sturgeon over use of SNP emails for Government business

 Dame Jackie said she has been told by former cabinet ministers “the use of SNP emails was widespread”.

-A source close to Ms Sturgeon told the PA news agency: “Any emails relevant to the management of the pandemic received by Nicola to her private email were passed to the Scottish Government so that they could be actions and recorded appropriately.”
+A source close to Ms Sturgeon told PA: “Any emails relevant to the management of the pandemic received by Nicola to her private email were passed to the Scottish Government so that they could be actions and recorded appropriately.”

+A spokesman for the Scottish Government said: “The Scottish Government is committed to responding to both the UK and Scottish Covid-19 inquiries, as learning lessons from the pandemic is vital to prepare for the future.

+“It would be inappropriate to comment on any matters being considered by the UK Covid Inquiry while hearings are ongoing.